cyrusbuilt/CLController/schematics/ExpansionModule/README.md

 # Configuration
-The expansion module requires a certain amount to of configuration before it can be used.
+The expansion module requires a certain amount of configuration before it can be used.

-1) 5V DC power should be applied to JP1 this can be a separate supply or wired in parallel with the main module's supply if using a high enough amperage.
+1) 5V DC power should be applied to JP1.
+This can be a separate supply or wired in parallel with the main module's supply if using a high enough amperage.
 2) The SDA and SCL lines should be wired to JP2 from the main controller.
 3) The address needs to be configured using jumpers J3 - J5.
 The jumpers need to be set to either 1 or 0, they cannot be omitted.
 See datasheet for MCP23017.
-Address 32 (jumpers set to 0) is not allowed as it is reserved by the main controller.
+Address 32 (all 3 jumpers set to 0) is not allowed as it is reserved by the main controller.
 4) By default, I2C termination jumpers (J1 and J2) should both be set to "ENABLE".

 ## Expansion and Termination